Browser does not support script.

 Staff profile image of Helen Julia Minors

-I am Professor and Head of the School of Arts, joining York St John University in October 2022.
-I am also a Visiting Professor of Artistic Research at Lulea Technical University in Sweden (since 2020).
-I am a musician, trumpeter, singer, musicologist and educational researcher, with a particular interest in:
+I am Professor and Head of the School of Arts, having joined York St John University in October 2022.
+I am also a Visiting Professor of Artistic Research and Music Education at Lulea Technical University in Sweden (since 2020).
+I am a musician, trumpeter, singer, musicologist, choreomusicologist, translation theorist and educational researcher, with a particular interest in:

-• Collaboration between music, dance, drama, theatre, design, fashion magazines and sculpture.
+• Collaboration, especially between music, dance, drama, theatre, design, fashion magazines and sculpture.

-Previously, I was School Head of Department of Performing Arts and Associate Professor of Music at Kingston University London, during which time I was also the Aurora Champion, TECHNE Training Lead for Doctoral Students, EDI LQBTQ+ subgroup lead, university level Athena Swan subgroup lead for self-assessment, and faculty subgroup lead for anti-bullying, anti-harassment and anti-discrimination.
+Previously, I was School Head of Department for Performing Arts (Music, Dance and Drama) and Associate Professor of Music at Kingston University London, during which time I was also the Aurora Champion, TECHNE Training Lead for Doctoral Students, EDI LQBTQ+ subgroup lead, university level Athena Swan subgroup lead for self-assessment, and faculty subgroup lead for anti-bullying, anti-harassment and anti-discrimination.
 Prior to that, I was Head of the Department of Music also at Kingston University.
-I was Programme Director for Music and Director of the Centre for Interdisciplinary Music Research.
+I was Programme Director for Music and Director of the Centre for Interdisciplinary Music Research at Roehampton University before that.
 I began my academic career as part time lecturer in Music at Lancaster University.
+I have taught in schools, for adult education programmes, and supported a wide range of outreach activities across the arts.

-I am founder (2019) and previous co-chair (2020 to 2022) of EDI Music Studies Network, and previous chair/vice chair of Music HE (formerly NAMHE, National Association for Music in Higher Education, 2012 to 2022) sitting on the committee for 10 years.
-I've also previously been chair of Kingston Choral Society (2015 to 2018) and Administrative Secretary of the Society for Dance Research (2006 to 2010).
+I am founder (2018) and first co-chair (2020 to 2022) of EDI Music Studies Network, and previous chair/vice chair of Music HE (formerly NAMHE, National Association for Music in Higher Education, 2012 to 2022) sitting on the committee for 10 years.
+I've also previously been chair of Kingston Choral Society (2015 to 2018) and been Administrative Secretary of the Society for Dance Research (2006 to 2010).

-I have received funding for my research, including: AHRC Network, Women's Musical Leadership Online Network (January 2022- November 2023), Arts Council, Women's Voice, Club Inegales (2020), and AHRC Network, Translating Music (2013 to 2014).
-In addition, I was co-PI for Taking Race Live, funded by the office for fair access (2014 to 2018), for which we won the Rose Award for "Teaching, Learning and Assessment and Research" (2016) and we were nominated and became a CATE (Collaborative Award for Teaching Excellence) Finalist of AdvanceHE (2017), and I latterly won the Student Award for Employability at Kingston University, Student Union Awards (2021).
+I have received funding for my research, including: AHRC Network, Women's Musical Leadership Online Network (January 2022- May 2024); Arts Council, Women's Voice, Club Inegales (2020); and AHRC Network, Translating Music (2013 to 2014).
+In addition, I was Co-PI for Taking Race Live, funded by the office for fair access (2014 to 2018), for which we won the Rose Award for "Teaching, Learning and Assessment and Research" (2016) and we were nominated and became a CATE (Collaborative Award for Teaching Excellence) Finalist of AdvanceHE (2017), and I latterly won the Student Award for Employability at Kingston University, Student Union Awards (2021).

 Further information